Reconstructing Test Labels from Noisy Loss Functions: Empirical Analysis

-Figures~\ref{fig:singlequery}(b)-(c) show the number of datapoints on which Algorithm~\LabelInf achieves at least 50\% accuracy for cross-entropy and softmax cross-entropy loss.
-We notice this number is smaller for softmax cross-entropy as compared to regular cross-entropy (see Figure~\ref{fig:singlequery}(a)), which is also not surprising.
+Figures~\ref{fig:singlequery}(c)-(d) show the number of datapoints on which \LabelInf achieves at least 50\% accuracy for \Klogloss and softmax cross-entropy losses respectively.
+We notice this number is smaller for softmax cross-entropy loss, which is also not surprising.
 Through a similar argument as that above for the number of bits required for cross-entropy loss, one can show that computing the softmax cross-entropy loss will require an additional $\Omega(NK + \ln(N\tau))$ bits (see the discussion in Appendix~\ref{app:experiments} for details).
 This additional requirement further constraints the number of labels that can be recovered with softmax cross-entropy loss.

 We also examine a multi-query label inference algorithm in Figure \ref{fig:multiquery}.
-For these plots, we simulated Algorithm~\LabelInf on $M < N$ datapoints at a time (instead of all $N$ datapoints at once), to obtain a total of $\lceil N/M\rceil$ queries.
+For these plots, we simulated \LabelInf on $M < N$ datapoints at a time (instead of all), to obtain a total of $\lceil N/M\rceil$ queries.
 The idea is to use Figure~\ref{fig:singlequery} to determine the maximum number of labels that can be correctly inferred in a single query for a given noise level, and then perform label inference on only those many datapoints at a time.
-As expected, we observed that the accuracy increases with the number of queries: for cross-entropy loss on Titanic, we achieved 100\% accuracy using $M \geq 220$ with $\tau=0.0001$, and $M \geq 550$ with $\tau = 1$.
+As expected, we observed that the accuracy increases with the number of queries: for \textsc{ISLoss} on Titanic, we achieved 100\% accuracy using $M \geq 220$ with $\tau=0.0001$, and $M \geq 1100$ with $\tau = 1$.
 The accuracy is again lower for the softmax case again due to reasons mentioned above.

-\textbf{Concluding Remarks.} In this paper, we formalized a notion of codomain separability of arbitrary loss functions.
-Through an equivalence established between this notion and the ability to perform label inference attacks, we characterize necessary and sufficient conditions for label inference from a large class of commonly used loss functions in ML, under arbitrary noise levels.
-For defending against such attacks, one could consider differentially private mechanisms for releasing loss scores~\cite{dwork2014algorithmic}.

-An interesting open question is to study the implications of codomain separability on discrete function optimization (e.g., maximization of functions defined on $\ZZZ_K^N$).
-Intuitively, a large separation in the function's output space can be exploited to design algorithms that converge inside a small neighborhood around the global optimum, which may then be recoverable using local search.
+Additional experimental results on \Klogloss and sigmoid cross-entropy losses are included in Appendix~\ref{app:experiments}.